Sure Dividend

 Valuation & Expected Returns

 We see 18 times earnings as fair value for the stock.
-Therefore, an increasing P/E multiple from 12.5 to 18.0 could increase annual returns by 7.5% per year over the next five years.
+Therefore, a declining P/E multiple could reduce annual returns by -4.6% over the next five years.

 Final Thoughts

-The valuation today is cheap, but the yield is quite low at just 1.2%.
-However, dividend growth should continue for many years to come given the payout ratio is around 16%.
+The valuation today is elevated, while the yield is quite low at just 1.2%.

-Expeditors is appealing for dividend growth investors, but not those seeking a high dividend stock, or earnings safety and consistency.
-Overall, the stock is attractive today given its valuation against historical norms.
+Expeditors is not appealing for those seeking a high dividend stock, or earnings safety and consistency.
+Overall, the stock is a sell due to negative expected returns.

 If you are interested in finding more high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful: